 Instant Pot Dal and Rice is the most delicious Indian comfort food.
 Toor dal or Yellow Split Pigeon Pea cooked with onions, tomatoes and flavorful spices, along with pot-in-pot basmati rice for a complete meal.
 This is a vegan & gluten free Dal Fry!

-Dal and Rice are the staple food in many indian homes.
-It is basically a lentil stew made with split pigeon peas served with rice Also, known as Varan Bhaat in Marathi.
+Dal and Rice are the staple foods in many Indian homes.
+It is basically a lentil stew made with split pigeon peas and served with rice.
+It is also known as Varan Bhaat in Marathi.

 What is Dal?

-Dal is the main protein dish for many vegetarians, and hence a dish prepared almost everyday in an Indian home.
-Every region in Indian makes dal in different ways.
-In North India, it is made by tempering with cumin, curry leaves, onion and tomato.
+Dal is the main protein dish for many vegetarians, and hence, it is a dish prepared almost every day in an Indian home.
+Every region in India makes dal in different ways.
+In North India, it is made by tempering it with cumin, curry leaves, onion, and tomato.
 In South India, it is used to make sambar.

 You will find it interesting that all of over India, dal is prepared in a stovetop pressure cooker.
-Hence it is a perfect dish to many in your electric pressure cooker or instant pot.
+Hence, it is a perfect dish for many in your electric pressure cooker or instant pot.
 Check out 10+ Instant Pot Lentils recipes.

 Lentils used for Pressure Cooker Dal Fry

-Toor dal or Yellow Split Pigeon Pea or Arhar Dal is the one of the most popular dal made in India.
-The cooked toor dal is also popularly called as Dal Tadka or Dal Fry.
+Toor dal, or Yellow Split Pigeon Pea or Arhar Dal, is one of the most popular dal made in India.
+The cooked toor dal is also popularly called Dal Tadka or Dal Fry.
 Dal tadka is very quick to prepare and can be ready in minutes.
-It is one of the easiest to make for a week night dinner.
+It is one of the easiest to make for a weeknight dinner.

 Toor Dal Nutrition

-- Toor dal contains protein and dietary fiber.
-Legumes such as toor dal are especially beneficial for vegetarians as they provide necessary protein.
+• Toor dal contains protein and dietary fiber.
+Legumes such as toor dal are especially beneficial for vegetarians as they provide the necessary protein.

-- Toor dal also contain carbohydrates, which our body needs to generate energy.
+• Toor dal also contains carbohydrates, which our body needs to generate energy.
 They contain complex carbohydrates, which are digested slowly by the body and are much better than simple carbohydrates.

 How to make Indian Dal Fry in Instant Pot?